 If you plan a fishing day, don’t expect to spend thirty minutes and walk home with three catfish.
 No, it does not work like that.

 Fishing requires both skill and patience.
-Expect to spend some time in the water, and that way you will never be disappointed.
+Expect to spend some time in the body of water, and that way you will never be disappointed.
 Occasionally, you can catch a catfish with your first cast, but don’t let that fool you to believing that’s how it will always be.

 Using the Wrong Reel and Rod Combo